Artful Dodger (duo)

-Having reunited in 2017, Hill and Devereux opted to perform as Original Dodger due to being unable to use their original name.

-n I

-2017 having reunited in the studio, Hill and Devereux found themselves unable to use the name name, having instead to settle for Original Dodger.

-The band is named after a character in the Charles Dickens novel Oliver Twist, due to their numerous early bootlegs.
-They are referred to in the Streets' single "Let's Push Things Forward".
-Many Artful Dodger tracks can be found on the UK garage compilation album series Pure Garage, mixed by DJ EZ.

-The band originally consisted of producers Mark Hill and Pete Devereux.
-What began as a handle for the release of underground bootleg recordings quickly blossomed into a musical project creating original material for mainstream release and culminated in the release of It's All About the Stragglers, after the duo went on to work with an array of up-and-coming vocalists.
+Artful Dodger were a UK garage duo initially featuring songwriters and producers Mark Hill and Pete Devereux.
+They achieved success in the 1990s and early 2000s, releasing seven consecutive singles all of which charted in the United Kingdom top 20.
+What began as a handle for the release of underground bootleg recordings became a musical project creating original material for mainstream release and culminated in the release of It's All About the Stragglers, after the duo went on to work with an array of up-and-coming vocalists.
+In 2001, Hill and Devereux parted ways due to creative differences and the trademark, name and usage rights of 'Artful Dodger' were purchased by Blessed Records.
+Having reunited in 2017, Hill and Devereux found themselves unable to release new music or perform under their own name.

+Hill and Devereux won numerous accolades, including the 2000 UK Producers of the Year and Ivor Novello recognition for their songwriting.